radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 If joins are configured, verify that all attributes conditioning the join are indexed in the underlying sources.
 In the example shown below, the join is based on BusinessEntityID in the source matching BusinessEntityID in the target.
 This means BusinessEntityID should be indexed in the source and BusinessEntityID should be indexed in the target.

 ![Join Profile](Media/join.jpg)

-Depending on your specific use case and identity view, two other optimizations are possible.
-Both options are described below.

 ### Removing UPPER